How to Measure Flight or Fight Stress

 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 How to Measure Flight or Fight

-When you go to the doctor and they do a blood test somethings don’t show up.
+When you go to the doctor and they do a blood test, something doesn’t show up.

-Early symptoms of a condition that may not show up because it might take a while to develop.
+Early symptoms of a condition may not show up because they might take a while to develop.

-There is a test I do at my clinic that is very sensitive and it picks up the early stages of different situations.
+There is a test I do in my clinic that is very sensitive and it picks up the early stages of different situations.

-It is a nervous system that regulates on and off functions or the turning up or down of different glands.
+It is the nervous system that regulates on and off functions or the turning up or down of different glands.

 There are two divisions:

 One is called the sympathetic.
 Another name for sympathetic is flight or fight, which is your body’s ability to handle stress.